Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions

 \section{Prompt Variation Experiments}

-For each experiment, we choose one setting to observe the impact of prompt variations on performance.\footnote{For NLI we choose the 3-shot CxNLI setting.
-For challenge reasoning we choose zero-shot with a subset of all constructions.} These prompt variations were explored in two sequential stages; changing the content of the prompt and changing the phrasing of the prompt.
+For each experiment, we choose one setting to observe the impact of prompt variations on performance.\footnote{For NLI we choose the 3-shot CxNLI setting.} These prompt variations were explored in two sequential stages; changing the content of the prompt and changing the phrasing of the prompt.
 Changing the content of the prompt involved giving more details about the task, giving fewer details about the task and experimenting with the specific instructions.
 After selecting the best-performing prompt content, the prompt was rephrased using an LLM and variations of the prompt with new wording were used to check the robustness of the model output by observing how small variations in the prompts affect performance.
-We report an example of each of our prompts for variations in content in Tables \ref{tab:prompts12} and \ref{tab:prompts3}.
-Results for our prompt variation experiments are shared in Tables \ref{tab:exp1scores_prompt}, \ref{tab:exp2bscores_prompt} and \ref{tab:exp3scores_prompt}.
-Annotators were shown the exact same prompts as models when doing their annotations.
+We report an example of each of our prompts for variations in content in Table \ref{tab:prompts12}.
+Results for our prompt variation experiments are shared in Tables \ref{tab:exp1scores_prompt} and \ref{tab:exp2bscores_prompt}.